Latest posts by Swetha Parasuraman (see all)

 Since the ADA was passed in 1990, local governments have made sure that their government buildings are accessible to citizens with disabilities.
 But many officials are realizing that ADA and Section 508 also apply to the information they make available on their websites for the sake of transparency.

-Colorado House Bill 1110 mandates that all that state and local government websites adhere to the “most recent” version of WCAG by July 1, 2024.
+- The Colorado House Bill 1110 mandates that all state and local government websites adhere to the “most recent” version of WCAG by July 1, 2024.
+The bill appropriates $312,922 to support conformance efforts during fiscal year 2021-22.

 ADA requires local governments to ensure all of their digital content is accessible by citizens with visual, auditory, and other physical limitations and disabilities.